ThalesGroup/chaos-engine/docs/markdown/Experiment_Modules/gcp_compute_experiments.md

 Because this is an entirely cloud managed operation, Self Healing is not possible.
 Once the operation has been started, it cannot be stopped.

+### Stop Instance

+Instances that are not part of instance groups can be stopped.
+A VM can be configured to be automatically restarted if it is in an unexpected stopped state, but this takes time to recognize and accomplish.

+#### Mechanism

+API: [Compute instances.stop]

+The `stop` API is called against the instance.

+#### Health Check

+API: [Compute zoneOperations.get], [Compute instances.get]

+The operation for the `stop` is polled until complete.
+Then, the instance is specifically called using the `get` API, and the `status` field compared.
+If the `status` is not "RUNNING", then the experiment is still in progress.
+If the `get` call returns an HTTP 404, the instance no longer exists and the experiment is considered failed.

+#### Self Healing

+API: [Compute instances.start]

+The `start` API is called to self-heal the instance after the experiment duration.

 ### Recreate Instance in Instance Group